LionelB5/polygon-books-hardhat/learning/PROXIES.md

 EIP-1967 was a standard that was proposed and accepted, its goal was to standardise the storage slots within the proxy contract where proxy/implementation data is stored.
 Both UUPS and transparent upgradeable proxies can and should make use of this standard.
-Feel free to [read the EIP](https://eips.ethereum.org/EIPS/eip-1967) if you want to do a deeper dive, although I'd reccommend finishing this overview first.
+Feel free to [read the EIP](https://eips.ethereum.org/EIPS/eip-1967) if you want to do a deeper dive, although I'd recommend finishing this overview first.

 Now we're ready to move on to some specifics about transparent upgradeable proxies and UUPS proxies.